-Police: Drunk sheriff tried to obstruct SWAT standoff
+Sheriff accused of being drunk, trying to obstruct standoff

 Lujan told the Santa Fe New Mexican that the accusations in the criminal complaint are false.

-“The only thing I was concerned about was the safety of Mr. Chacon and everybody else, and if it was that much of a deal, I wouldn’t have gone there,” Lujan told the newspaper “I know he wouldn’t have hurt anybody.
+“The only thing I was concerned about was the safety of Mr. Chacon and everybody else, and if it was that much of a deal, I wouldn’t have gone there,” Lujan told the newspaper.
+“I know he wouldn’t have hurt anybody.
 I know he has problems and issues.”

-The Española Police Department charged Lujan with resisting, evading or obstructing an officer.
+Lujan was charged with resisting, evading or obstructing an officer.

 Lujan previously faced allegations that he helped Chacon flee the state to avoid arrest, according to the complaint.